Skip to content

 Dressing Your Baby For Sleep In Summer

 Did you know that hot weather can come with as many risks as cold weather?
-Well, now you know.

-When the temperature soars, the one question every parent finds themselves asking is, "what should baby wear to bed in summer?"
+When the temperature soars, the one question every parent finds themselves asking is, "what should baby wear to bed in the summer?"

 You worry your little one will get cold with the air conditioning on, so you layer them up in blankets/swaddles.
 When you don't have an AC, your worry your bub will overheat.